Restore the Constitution Act

 Description

-Limits jurisdiction over the interpretation and application of this Act and its legislative measures to courts of [state/locality] and others that adhere to its constitutional principles.
+Limits jurisdiction over the interpretation and application of this Act and its measures to courts of [state/locality] and others that adhere to its constitutional principles.

 Model Legislation